VarunBarad/varunbarad.github.io/_posts/2025-08-18-book-phoenix-project.md

 >
 > — [Open Library](https://openlibrary.org/books/OL26394601M/The_Phoenix_Project)

-While there are a lot of cliché tropes, I still highly recommend this book to every IT professional as it is the only (along with [The Unicorn Project]()) story/novel written about out profession.
+While there are a lot of cliché tropes, I still highly recommend this book to every IT professional as it is the only (along with [The Unicorn Project]()) story/novel written about our profession.

 It helps a lot to learn about "The Three Ways" and to try and incorporate them into our daily lives whether we are a developer or an ops person or someone else along the chain of software production.
 You will also be able to spot yourself and quite a few of your colleagues in the characters in here.